-Big Takeaways
+The Big Takeaways

 Microsoft 365 through Exchange Online does have the ability to provide a measure of email signature uniformity through the use of transport rules (disclaimers) and now Outlook Cloud Signatures.
 But, beyond the basic inclusion of text, you have to look at using HTML to fancify your signatures and/or look for email signature resources (i.e. pre-built HTML templates) you can use.
-And although storing signatures in the cloud can help an individual to port their signature from one Outlook to the next it doesn't ensure things like professional formatting, consistent branding, or marketing elements.
+And although storing signatures in the cloud can help an individual to port their signature from one Outlook to the next it doesn't ensure professional formatting, consistent branding and marketing elements and more.